Hamilton Island (Queensland): Education

 Hamilton Island State School caters for students from the Preparatory Year to Year 6.
-It is located on Hamilton Island in the Whitsunday group, twenty kilometres from mainland Australia.
-It opened on 28 January 1986.
-The school also offers a range of extra-curricular offerings such as year 4, 5 and 6 students have the opportunity to learn how to sail and from 2018, year 4 students will have the opportunity to complete a PADI Seal Diving certificate.
+It is in the north-west of the island between the marina and Catseye Beach (20.34529°S 148.95274°E).
+The school also offers a range of extra-curricular offerings, such as year 4, 5 and 6 students having the opportunity to learn how to sail, and from 2018 year 4 students will have the opportunity to complete a PADI Seal Diving certificate.

+There are no secondary schools on the island nor nearby.
+The alternatives are distance education and boarding school, unless transport is available to attend Proserpine State High School in Proserpine.

 Facilities

-Drinking water is provided by a combination of rainwater harvesting and seawater desalination.
-A Reverse osmosis seawater desalination plant was commissioned in 1996 and can supply up to 1.3 million litres of potable water per day.
+Drinking water is provided by a combination of rainwater recycling, a dam, and seawater desalination.
+A reverse osmosis seawater desalination plant was commissioned in 1996 and can supply up to 1.3 million litres of potable water per day.
 The plant's seawater intake is driven by two vertical turbine pumps installed on a purpose made jetty.
 Waste brine is discharged to a pit where it gravitates to an ocean outfall away from the seawater intake.
+Electricity is provided by an undersea cable connected to the mainland, as well as by generators on the island.

+Hamilton Island Airport, was one of the earlier infrastructure installations and was built in the early 1980s.

+The island hosts approximately 500 weddings per year at various venues.

+Neighbouring Dent Island was purchased by the Oatley family and now houses the world-class Hamilton Island Golf Course.

+Taylor Swift stayed at the luxury resort, Qualia, in 2015.